Azure-Samples/iot-edge-complementary-code/README.md

     Azure Blob Storage is required for the Azure Functions runtime for internal state management.
 The Azure Function in this sample also writes decompressed messages to an Azure Storage account.

     When running this sample locally on **Windows**, the Azure Storage Emulator can be used instead of creating an Azure Storage account.
+The emulator will not work with **WSL** or **Linux** and a real storage account will be needed.

 8. Azure Storage Explorer (optional)